+2024-25 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review

+1b.
+MET - Projected transfers in have not changed by more than the standard for the budget and two subsequent fiscal years.

+Explanation:

-Los Angele Los Angele s County Office of Education s County 2024-25 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review 19 10199 000000 Form 01CS F8BTRBYHYT(2024-25 1b. e not changed by more than the standard for the budget and two subsequent fiscal years.
-Explanation: (required if NOT met) 1c. rs out of the county school service fund have changed by more than the standard for one or more nsferred, by fund, and whether transfers are ongoing or one-time in nature.
-If ongoing, explain the on nsfers.
-Explanation: The 2024 budget includes a transfer to Fund 17 to align with pension actuarial report. (required if NOT met) 1d.
+(required if NOT met)

+1c. out of the county school service fund have changed by more than the standard for one or more of the budget or subsequent two fiscal sferred, by fund, and whether transfers are ongoing or one-time in nature.
+If ongoing, explain the county office's plan, with timeframes, sfers.

+Explanation: The 2024 budget includes a transfer to Fund 17 to align with pension actuarial report.

+(required if NOT met)

+1d.
 NO - There are no capital projects that may impact the county school service fund operational budget.

+Project Information:

-Project Information: (required if YES)
+(required if YES)